-On motion by Trustee Baxley, duly seconded by Trustee Sepe and unanimously carried, said appointment was approved.
+On motion by Trustee Sepe, duly seconded by Trustee Grillo and unanimously carried, said appointment was approved.

-On motion by Trustee Sepe, duly seconded by Trustee Grillo and unanimously carried, the Board of Trustees formally re-adopted the Village of Rockville Centre Investment Policy.
+On motion by Trustee Grillo, duly seconded by Trustee Howard and unanimously carried, the Board of Trustees formally re-adopted the Village of Rockville Centre Investment Policy as follows.